 When will this nonsense end?
-When will Dr. Mike Blewett , Surrey University, stop teaching nonsense?
+When will Dr. Mike Blewett , late of Surrey University, stop teaching nonsense?
 Since I mentioned him, he has slipped from no. 2 to no. 9.

 Searching “self resonant frequency”, I have Google hit no. 1, and three hits out of the first five out of 6 million.
 Mine have been there for years.
 Yet no professor or text book writer has approached me.
 They continue to “teach” their students how to measure this non-existent “self resonant frequency of a capacitor” Ivor Catt 6 April 2014